Last Bronx: Saturn port

+PC port

 After the worldwide release of Last Bronx, Sega PC started a port of the Sega Saturn version for Windows 95/98.
 This February 1998 home version is basically the same as its predecessor but graphically closer to the arcade original with much more detailed fighting environments.
 The game also ran at a faster frame when using the new "Auto Control" option.
 The CPU versus CPU non-playable "Watch Mode" was removed.
 A new "Replay" feature was introduced and extra modes were added including "Team Battle" and "Network Battle", both playable in single, 2-player or 10-player LAN/Internet.
 Screen resolutions and graphic detail options were also available.

+PlayStation 2 10th anniversary

 Ten years after the original release, Sega released Last Bronx on the PlayStation 2.
 This version is a straight emulation of the arcade original, with none of the special modes added to the ports.
 The four game modes are "Arcade Mode", "VS Mode", "Survival Mode" and "Time Attack Mode".
 The "Replay Mode" which was introduced in the Windows version is still available and now gives the player the ability to save into the memory card their own "Replays" in order to watch them later.
 In this upgraded mode, the user can now zoom in/out and freely select the camera angle or even rotate over 360° around the moving characters.
 This version also features the Sega Ages 2500 usual "Archives" mode with some game art.
 A hidden bonus menu featuring exclusive options is included in the PlayStation 2 version: